ligato/docs/docs/plugins/linux-plugins.md

 # Linux Plugins

+This section describes the Linux plugins provided by the VPP agent.
+Each plugin section provides:

+- Short description
+- Pointers to the `*.proto` containing configuration/NB protobuf API definitions, the `models.go` file defining the model, and the conf file if one is available.
+- Example configuration interactions using an etcd data store, REST and gPRC.

 ---

 ## Interface Plugin

-The Linux interface plugin manages linux-based host OS interfaces.
-Currently it only supports VETH and TAP interface types.
+The Linux interface plugin manages Linux-based host OS interfaces.
+It supports VETH and TAP interface types.

 **References**

-- [ proto][ proto]
-- [ model][ model]
-- [ conf files][ conf-file]

-**References**

 - [Linux interface proto][linux-interface-proto]
-- [Linux interface proto][linux-interface-model]
+- [Linux interface model][linux-interface-model]
-- [Linux inter conf file][]
+- [Linux interface conf file][linux-interface-conf-file]

-The plugin watches for changes to the supported interface types.
+The Linux interface plugin watches for changes to the supported interface types.
 The difference between the VPP and Linux interface plugin is that the latter does not remove any "redundant" configuration.
 Instead, the plugin holds on to the state of all VETH and TAP interfaces present in the default namespace.

-Namespaces are also supported, however they are handled by a different plugin.
-Interfaces in namespaces other than default remain unknown if not listed in the NB configuration (i.e. they are not registered during resync).
-The vpp-agent uses an external library to fetch data about OS interfaces and manage them.
+Namespaces are also supported but handled separately by the [Namespaces plugin](#namespaces-plugin).
+Interfaces in non-default namespaces remain unknown if not registered during resync, or in other words not listed in the NB configuration.
+The VPP agent uses an [external library][netlink-repo] to manage and control OS interfaces.

-The Linux interface proto describes the interface and is composed of two parts.
-The first part describes those items common to the supported interface types.
-The second part describes items specific to each interface type.
-The interface may have an optional namespace field.
-The interface name is required, and the host name can be specified.
+The Linux interface proto describes the interface including type, name, namespace, host OS name, IP addresses, and sections specific to TAP or VETH links.
+The interface name is required, and the host OS name can be specified.
 If not specified, the host name will be the same as the logical name.

+---

 ### VETH

-As described in a document available on the [redhat developers page][redhat-veth-page],
+The Linux interface plugin supports a [VETH interface][veth-man-page].
+The characteristics of a VETH interface are:

-- [VETH (virtual Ethernet)][veth] device is a local Ethernet tunnel
+- VETH device is a local Ethernet tunnel
 - Devices are created in pairs.
-- Packets transmitted on one device in the pair are immediately received on the other device.
+- Packets transmitted on one device in the pair are immediately received by the other device in the pair.
 - When either device is down, the link state of the pair is down.

 The VETH device is needed when namespaces need to communicate to the main host namespace or between each other.

 !!!
 Note
-    At different times, VETHs are characterized as `devices`, `interfaces`, and `local tunnels`.
-All surely apply but if a single abstracted term is needed, all of those terms can be lumped under `connection endpoint` or some variation thereof.
-Note that the vpp-agent considers VETH to be an interface.
+    At different times, VETHs are characterized as `devices`, `interfaces`, and `local tunnels`, and `connection endpoint`.
+Note that the VPP agent considers VETH to be an interface.

-VETH interfaces are created after both ends are defined and known to the vpp-agent.
-The single VETH can be put to the vpp-agent, but it is cached until its counterpart config appears.
+VETH interfaces are created after both ends are defined and made known to the vpp-agent.
+The single VETH can be conveyed to the VPP agent, but it is cached until its counterpart configuration appears.

 The type-specific configuration is of type `VethLink` and contains a mandatory field `peer_if_name`.
 This is the name of the adjacent VETH endpoint.
 Optionally, checksum offloading of the received and transmitted packets can be defined.

+---

 ### TAP

 The TAP interface is a virtual network kernel interface that simulates a link-layer device.
 TAP interfaces are not directly created by the vpp-agent.
-Rather they are automatically put to the host OS default namespace by VPP after the VPP TAP interface is created.
-The [VPP interface plugin model][vpp-interface-model] for TAPs defines a special field used to define the host name of the Linux TAP interface that is created.
+They are automatically put to the host OS default namespace by VPP after the VPP-TAP interface is created.
+The [VPP interface proto][vpp-interface-proto] for the TAP interface includes the `host_if_name` that defines the host name of the Linux TAP interface that is created.

-After that, the Linux interface can be modified by the linux plugin.
-IP or MAC addresses can be set, or the interface can be moved to a different namespace.
+After the VPP-TAP interface is created, the Linux interface can be modified by the Linux interface plugin.
+IP and MAC addresses can be set, or the interface can be moved to a different namespace.

-The Linux tap delete means that the interface is reverted to the original state, all configured fields are stripped and it is moved back to default namespace.
+If a Linux TAP delete action is invoked, the interface is reverted to the original state.
+All configured fields are stripped, and it is moved back to the default namespace.
 The interface disappears when its VPP counterpart is removed.

-**Configuration example**

-**1. Using the key-value database** put the proto-modelled data with the correct key for the Linux interface to the database ([key reference][key-reference]).
+---

+**Linux Interface Configuration Examples**

+**KV Data Store**

+Put the interface configuration data into an etcd data store using the correct [interface key][key-reference].

 Example configuration for VETH.
-Keep in mind that the two interfaces must be defined with the correct peer name:
+Keep in mind that the two interfaces must be defined with the correct peer name.

-The first VETH:
+First VETH:
 ```json
 {
     "name":"veth1",